CeresBarros/SpaDES4Dummies/docs/Part2_SDMs.md

   ),
   inputObjects = bindrows(
     #expectsInput("objectName", "objectClass", "input object description", sourceURL, ...),
     expectsInput("climateDT", "data.table",
                  desc = paste("A data.table with as many columns as the climate covariates", "used in the species distribution model and 'year' column describing", "the simulation year to which the data corresponds.")), expectsInput("sppAbundanceDT", "data.table",
                  desc = paste("A species abundance data.
-Converted to presence/absence data, if not binary")), expectsInput("studyAreaRas", objectClass = "RasterLayer",
+Converted to presence/absence data, if not binary.", "By default a table with % species cover.")), expectsInput("studyAreaRas", objectClass = "RasterLayer",
                  desc = "A binary raster of the study area") ), outputObjects = bindrows(